Do I need a permit or reservation to visit Mount Rainier?

 Permit for Commercial Filming

-• 97% of Mount Rainier National Park is designated Wilderness and restrictions on photography may be issued dependent upon requested actions.
+97% of Mount Rainier National Park is designated Wilderness and restrictions on filming may be issued dependent upon requested actions.

 Permit for Weddings

 A permit is required for all wedding ceremonies held within Mount Rainier National Park.
 Most ceremonies in the park are brief and simple; elaborate ceremonies do not work well in the park’s natural setting.
-Weather in the park is unpredictable, and at higher elevations such as Paradise and Sunrise, snow often remains on the ground well into July.
+Weather in the park is unpredictable.
+At higher elevations such as Paradise and Sunrise, snow often remains on the ground well into July.

 Party size determines which locations may be used for wedding ceremonies.
 Please visit the Special Use Permits Location Map for more information.